 There are subtle differences in the behavior of the tests, depending on the suspected disease.

-In rheumatoid arthritis which is a known inflammatory type of arthritis, there are cases where both the ESR and CRP are normal, particularly during the earliest stages of the disease.
+The answer is no. For example: In rheumatoid arthritis, a known inflammatory type of arthritis, there are cases where both the ESR and CRP are normal, particularly during the earliest stages of the disease.
 In certain patients, the reason for this appears to be an insensitivity or low level of a triggering mechanism that normally stimulates the liver to produce the inflammatory proteins necessary for ESR and CRP testing.

-The diagnosis of rheumatoid arthritis, therefore, is not dependent on the presence of either test.
+The diagnosis of rheumatoid arthritis, therefore, is not dependent on the result of either test.